 Sir Jack Petchey CBE

-Each year, we recognise 14,000 Achievement Award winners and invest £3.5m through the Achievement Awards scheme.
+Each year, we recognise over 12,000 Achievement Award winners and invest £3.5m through the Achievement Awards scheme.

 Awards mean different things to different people.
 The Achievement Awards are not solely for academic achievement – they may be used to recognise a personal triumph for someone who has faced a challenge, a young person who has pushed themselves outside of their comfort zone or it may be an opportunity to recognise the outstanding efforts of a team player.